Interview Question: 'What Are Your Strengths and Weaknesses?'

 Competitive (Note: Similarly to perfectionism, this can be a strength)

-Limited experience in a non-essential skill (especially if obvious on your resume)
+Limited experience in a non-essential skill (especially if it is obvious on your resume)

 Not skilled at delegating tasks